mirage/mirage-www/tmpl/blog/vchan-update.md

 ### Installing Xen on Ubuntu

 Ubuntu 14.04 has good support for running Xen 4.4, the most recent release (at time of writing).
-For running VMs, it's a good idea to install Ubuntu on an LVM volume rather than directly on a partition - this allows the use of LVs as the virtual disks for your VMs.
+For running VMs it's a good idea to install Ubuntu on an LVM volume rather than directly on a partition, which allows the use of LVs as the virtual disks for your VMs.
 On my system I have a 40 Gig partition for '/', an 8 Gig swap partition and the rest is free for my VMs:

 ```